On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

-Although the discussed problem is one-dimensional, its computationally efficient and accurate solution is essential, as it typically needs to be solved at every time step and grid point of a three-dimensional cloud model.
+Although the discussed problem is one-dimensional, a computationally efficient and an accurate solution is essential, as it typically needs to be solved at every timestep and grid point of a three-dimensional cloud model.
+While the reported upwind-normalised wall times give a rough estimation of the cost increase associated with a particular MPDATA option, the actual footprint on a complex simulation system will depend on numerous implementation details including parallelisation strategy.